TaoK/poor-mans-t-sql-formatter-atom-package/README.md

    * multi-statement batches
    * complex statement types (eg INSERT statement with CTE and OUTPUT clause)
    * accurate support for all SQL-server-supported datatypes
+* minimization and "don't touch this" support for parts of the file
 * support for other SQL dialects where possible (work in progress)

 ## Installation